AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/crm.md

 ## Map data fields to an XDM schema

-The *Mapping* step appears, providing an interactive interface to map the source data to a [!DNL Platform] dataset.
+The *[!UICONTROL Mapping]* step appears, providing an interactive interface to map the source data to a [!DNL Platform] dataset.

 Choose a dataset for inbound data to be ingested into.
 You can either use an existing dataset or create a new dataset.